Harlequinade (Australian TV play)

 Harlequinade is a 1961 Australian TV play based on the Terence Rattigan play Harlequinade.
-It was directed by Bill Bain.
+It was directed by Bill Bain and aired on 20 December 1961 in Sydney, 7 February 1962 in Melbourne, and 29 May 1962 in Brisbane.

 It was the first adaptation of Terence Rattigan on Australian television.

 Plot

 A middle aged couple, Arthur and Edna are appearing in a stage production of Romeo and Juliet in a small town.
 They meet a woman who claims to be Arthur's daughter from his first marriage.

 They realise they are too young to play star crossed lovers.